Non-pluripolar products on vector bundles and Chern--Weil formulae: Intersection theory on Riemann--Zariski spaces

 We remark that \eqref{eq:CWfinalRZ} and \eqref{eq:CWfinalRZ2} establish the relation between analytic objects on one side (non-pluripolar products, Chern currents etc.) and algebraic objects on the other side (b-divisors, characteristic classes on the Riemann--Zariski spaces).
 It is a final confirmation of the fact that the notion of $\mathcal{I}$-good singularities introduced in \cite{DX21, DX22} is a good one.
 Intuitively, $\mathcal{I}$-good singularities are the largest class of analytic singularities bearing an algebraic feature.

 However, our Chern--Weil formulae do have a drawback: the singularities of a Hermitian pseudo-effective line bundle gives an enhanced b-divisor, not only a b-divisor.
 So parallel to the case of analytic singularities, one should expect to be able to lift $\mathbf{c}_1$ and $\mathbf{s}_i$ to certain Chow groups.
 This is unfortunately impossible in the current formulation: the singularity divisors have infinitely many components, while there is no good notion of convergence on the Chow groups.
-The latter fact can be seen easily from the examples of K3 surfaces.
+For example, by \cite{Mum68}, the higher Chow groups $\CH^i$ ($i>1$) are usually infinite-dimensional.
+They are usually huge enough and do not seem to admit natural topologies.
 One could of course formally enlarge the Chow groups to include the infinite sums that should be convergent.
 But this \emph{ad hoc} approach breaks the intrinsic beauty of the whole theory.
 There is a different option: one could try to construct a K-theory and a $\lambda$-ring structure using $\mathcal{I}$-good Hermitian vector bundles instead of just vector bundles.
 This approach requires a huge amount of extra work, which we deliberately avoid in this paper.

 \cref{cor:ref2} can be easily extended to quasi-projective varieties as well.
 We leave the details to the readers.
 Less intrinsically, one can also apply \cref{cor:ref2} to a compactification $\bar{X}$ of $X$.
 Both sides of \eqref{eq:CWfinalRZ} are independent of the choice of $\bar{X}$.